Guided Meditation

 Other Types of Guided Meditation

 Guided meditation can be used to heal past trauma, overcome fears and phobias, recover from addictions, prepare for an upcoming performance, or discover creative solutions to problems.
 It can reduce the symptoms of pain, illness and anxiety.
-Sometimes guided meditation is done just for fun :)
+Sometimes, guided meditation is done just for fun :)

+Guided meditation is like being given the gift of a beautiful dream.
 You know those dreams that you always remember and treasure?
-They become part of your identity, setting an unconscious goal for how you will create yourself in the future.
+They become part of your identity, setting a goal for the future.
 This is the power of imagination.

 Be well,